Hydrodynamic Limit For An Active Exclusion Process: Preliminaries to the non-gradient method

-Furthermore, there exists a constant $K=K(T, \lambda, \beta, \boldsymbol{\dens}_0)$ such that for any limit point $Q^*$ of $ (Q^N)$, and for any $i$,
+Furthermore, there exists a constant $K=K(T, \lambda, \beta, {\widehat{\zeta}})$ such that for any limit point $Q^*$ of $ (Q^N)$, and for any $i$,

-In particular, any such limit point $Q^*$ is concentrated on measures satisfying condition $iii)$ of Definition \ref{defi:weaksol}. \end{theo} \begin{rema} We obtain in fact throughout the proof a stronger regularity than $\rho, F^{\omega, p}(\boldsymbol\dens)\in H_1$.
-Indeed, to prove the latter, one only requires according to Riesz representation theorem that
+In particular, any such limit point $Q^*$ is concentrated on measures satisfying condition $iii)$ of Definition \ref{defi:weaksol}. \end{theo} The proof is postponed to the end of this section.
+The usual argument to prove this result is Riesz representation theorem, that yields that if